 Let us be very clear that it is not God’s will for anyone to be in doubt about who it is that the prophet is speaking of in this chapter (Acts 8:26-35).
 He therefore left not himself without witness (Acts 14:17; cf. Isa.
 48:3-8; John 13:19; 14:29), and placed multiple ELS codes in this chapter in which he reveals himself as the subject of the prophecy.
 Behold the Bible code of Isaiah 53:

-As can be seen, the Hebrew statements ישוע שמי (“Jesus is my name”) and נצלבתי (“I was crucified”) are both encoded in Isaiah 53:8-54:1.
+As can be seen, the Hebrew statements ישוע שמי (“Jesus is my name”) and נצלבתי (“I was crucified”) are both encoded in Isaiah 53:8-54:1 at different equidistant letter sequences.
 The first of these statements is encoded at an ELS of every 20 letters backwards beginning at the second yod in the word יִארִיךְ (rendered “prolonged” in the KJV) in verse 10.6 The second statement is found at an ELS of every 52 letters forwards beginning at the final nun of the first word of verse 9.
 This is the Bible code of Isaiah 53.7

 Final thoughts on the Bible Code of Isaiah 53

-It is common for the skeptics who refuse to acknowledge the existence of ELS codes in the Bible to try and argue that when you repeatedly skip a set number of letters in a huge text like the Bible, it is practically inevitable that clusters of letters are going to occasionally come together to form meaningful words in accordance with the laws of probability and statistics.
-While it is true that ELS searches can and do occasionally turn up words and phrases just by random chance, it is another thing entirely when the encoded phrase just so happens to be contextually and prophetically relevant to the material of the specific textual passage in which it is encoded.
-Such codes are obviously deliberate and of intelligent design.
-In the case of Isaiah 53, we have the statements “Jesus is my name” and “I was crucified” both encoded in the most blatantly obvious description of the rejection and sacrificial death of Jesus Christ in the entire Old Testament.
+It is common for the skeptics of Bible codes to try and argue that when you repeatedly skip a set number of letters in a huge text like the Bible, it is practically inevitable that clusters of letters are going to occasionally come together to form meaningful words in accordance with the laws of probability and statistics.
+While it is true that ELS searches can and do occasionally turn up words and phrases just by random chance, it is another thing entirely when the encoded phrase or statement occurs in prophetically and topically relevant biblical passages, and does so at statistically minuscule probabilities.
+The authenticity of such codes is irrefutable, and is very obviously indicative of deliberate intelligent design.
+In the case of the Bible code of Isaiah 53, we have the statements “Jesus is my name” and “I was crucified” both encoded in the most blatantly obvious description of the rejection and sacrificial death of Jesus Christ in the entire Old Testament.
 By encoding these two prophetically meaningful first-person statements in this specific chapter, Jesus is not only affirming his messianic identity by identifying himself as the subject of the chapter’s prophecies, but he is also identifying himself as the spirit of prophecy speaking through Isaiah, as well as the author of the ELS codes hidden within these prophecies.

 - The standard Jewish interpretation of this chapter is that the person the prophet is describing is a personification of the nation of Israel.
 As I demonstrate in another post, this interpretation actually isn’t wrong–as Moses in the Torah identifies Jesus an embodied personification of the entire nation of Israel (Numbers 2).
 What this means is that the Jewish and Christian interpretations of the prophecy are (ironically) both correct, as this scriptural metaphor enables Isaiah to speak of both Israel the nation and Jesus Christ the person simultaneously.